Year 6

 Reading:

-Although most Year Six pupils are able to read fluently, this does not mean that they do not need parental support!
+Although most Year Six pupils are able to read fluently, this does not mean that they do not need parental support.
 Parents are advised to read regularly with their child and at least twice a week.
 Year Six would benefit from being asked different types of questions such as retrieval questions (e.g. what did the boy do when he got in from school?), inferential questions (e.g. how is the character feeling?
 What clues do you have?), about the language/techniques the author uses (e.g. which words does the author use to build suspense?
 How effective is the author’s use of simile?).
-The children are encouraged to log their reading on Boomreader and parents are also asked to do this so that the teacher can see that home reading is taking place,
+The children are encouraged to log their reading on Boomreader and parents are also asked to do this so that the teacher can see that home reading is taking place.

 Class Six Responsibilities:

-Year Six is an incredibly important year and, because they are the oldest children in the school, we believe that Class Six should be given the opportunity to take on extra responsibility in school.
-These responsibilities include helping to support the younger children at lunchtimes, being classroom monitors, being librarians, being sports’ leaders and ensuring fruit is distributed at playtimes.
+Year Six is an incredibly important year and, because they are the oldest children in the school, we believe that they should be given the opportunity to take on extra responsibility in school.
+These responsibilities include helping to support the younger children at lunchtimes, being classroom monitors, librarians, sports’ leaders and ensuring fruit is distributed at playtimes.
 It is important that the pupils take their responsibilities seriously and understand the importance of being an integral part of the Durham Lane School family.

 P.E: